New Dungeness Light: Keepers

 Henry Blake was the lighthouse's first keeper.
 The USCG coastal buoy tender WLM-563 Henry Blake based in Everett, Washington is named after him.
 Franklin Tucker, the temporary keeper from 1857 to 1858, replaced Blake in 1873.
 He remained in charge from April of that year until December 1882, when he was transferred to Ediz Hook Light Station and replaced by Amos Morgan, who served until March 1896.
 In the late 1890s, Oscar Brown and Joseph Dunn served as station keepers.

 By 1994, the Dungeness Lighthouse was one of the few lighthouses in the United States to have a full-time keeper.
 Michelle and Seth Jackson and their dog Chicago were the last to hold the post of lighthouse keepers.
 In March 1994, the Coast Guard boarded up all the windows at the station, checked all the electrical equipment and left.
 Within months, the United States Lighthouse Society started the New Dungeness chapter and were able to secure a lease from the Coast Guard.
-Since September 1994, members of the New Dungeness Light Station Association have manned the station 24 hours per day, 365 days per year, and tours are available to the general public between 9AM - 5PM every day.
+Since September 1994, members of the New Dungeness Light Station Association have staffed the station 24 hours per day, 365 days per year, and tours are available to the general public between 9AM - 5PM every day.